A World Champion and Holocaust Hero

-Zarko and Boris saved the lives of countless other Jews from Zagreb, including Dr. Josef Deutsch and Gustav Perl, a talented athlete much like Zarko.
+Zarko and Boris saved the lives of countless other Jews from Zagreb, including Dr. Josef Deutsch and Gustav Perl, a talented athlete like Zarko.

 Throughout, the Nazis suspected Zarko and his brother of helping Jews, and even imprisoned their father.
 But they could not stop the Dolinar brothers from doing good.